OpenRefine/OpenRefine/docs/docs/technical-reference/build-test-run.md

 This will add a run configuration that you can then use to run OpenRefine from Eclipse.

+## Code style in Eclipse

+You can apply the supplied Eclipse code style (in `IDEs/eclipse/Refine.style.xml`) to make sure Eclipse lints your files according to the existing style.
+Pull requests deviating from this style will fail in the CI.

+You can manually apply the code style (regardless of your IDE) with the `mvn formatter:format` command.

-## Testing in Eclipse
+## Testing in Eclipse {#testing-in-eclipse}

 You can run the server tests directly from Eclipse.
 To do that you need to have the TestNG launcher plugin installed, as well as the TestNG M2E plugin (for integration with Maven).
-If you don't have it, you can get it by [installing new software](https://help.eclipse.org/2020-03/index.jsp?topic=/org.eclipse.platform.doc.user/tasks/tasks-129.htm) from this update URL http://dl.bintray.com/testng-team/testng-eclipse-release/
+If you don't have it, you can get it by [installing new software](https://help.eclipse.org/2020-03/index.jsp?topic=/org.eclipse.platform.doc.user/tasks/tasks-129.htm) from this update URL https://testng.org/doc/download.html

 Once the TestNG launching plugin is installed in your Eclipse, right click on the source folder "main/tests/server/src", select `Run As` -> `TestNG Test`.
 This should open a new tab with the TestNG launcher running the OpenRefine tests.

-### Test coverage in Eclipse
+### Test coverage in Eclipse {#test-coverage-in-eclipse}

 It is possible to analyze test coverage in Eclipse with the `EclEmma Java Code Coverage` plugin.
 It will add a `Coverage as…` menu similar to the `Run as…` and `Debug as…` menus which will then display the covered and missed lines in the source editor.

-### Debug with Eclipse
+### Debug with Eclipse {#debug-with-eclipse}
 Here's an example of putting configuration in Eclipse for debugging, like putting values for the Google Data extension.
 Other type of configurations that can be set are memory, Wikidata login information and more.

 ![Screenshot of Eclipse debug configuration](/img/eclipse-debug-config.png)

-## Building, Testing and Running OpenRefine from IntelliJ idea
+## Building, Testing and Running OpenRefine from IntelliJ idea {#building-testing-and-running-openrefine-from-intellij-idea}

 At the command line, go to a directory you want to save the OpenRefine project and execute the following command to clone the repository: